Get started with a few quick questions

 Industries That Rely on Custom Software

-Custom software serves virtually every industry, but some verticals demand it more than others.
-Companies that build custom software most commonly serve:
+Custom software serves virtually every industry, but our data shows clear demand concentration.
+Among 1,902 custom software providers:

 The Technology Stack Behind Custom Software